freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/get-json-with-the-javascript-fetch-method.md

 ---

 ## Description

 <section id='description'>

-Another way to request external data is to use the JavaScript <code>fetch()</code>  method.
+Another way to request external data is to use the JavaScript `fetch()` method.
 It is equivalent to XMLHttpRequest, but the syntax is considered easier to understand.

-Here is the code for making a GET request to <code>/json/cats.json</code>
+Here is the code for making a GET request to `/json/cats.json`

 ```js